 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
 There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?